ScriptsAndApps/YingYang/README.md

 # YingYang
-you know.. riding in my fiat..
+It makes me wanna dribble, dribble, you know.
+Riding in my Fiat You really have to see it.
+I'm 6 feet 2 in a compact